 In the past decade, cosmetic product safety testing on animal models is less common due to animal rights advocacy which has affected public opinion.
 As a result, FDA offers alternative safety tests and scientific models to minimize the use of animals.

 The Cosmetic Ingredient Review (CIR) program is an expert panel that reviews the most common cosmetic ingredients used in the cosmetic industry in order to determine if:

 - the ingredient is safe for use in the relevant ingredient concentration.

 - the ingredient is safe, but with qualifications, and therefore can be used under specific conditions.

-- the ingredient not safe and therefore should not be used in cosmetic product formulations.
+- the ingredient is not safe and therefore should not be used in cosmetic product formulations.

 - the ingredient has insufficient data or information for a clear determination.

-Cosmetic product color additives include any dye, pigment or substance that may impart color on the human body.
+Cosmetic product color additives include any dye, pigment, or substance that may impart color to the human body.

-The FFDCA requires color additives to adhere to certain requirements for approval prior to marketing, certification, identity and specifications, and use and restrictions, depending of the nature and type of additive.
+The FFDCA requires color additives to adhere to certain requirements for approval prior to marketing, certification, identity, specifications, and use and restrictions, depending on the nature and type of additive.
 Colors subject to certification are derived primarily from petroleum and are sometimes known as “coal-tar dyes” or “synthetic-organic” colors.